sufkes/redcap_tools/README.md

 ```
 python exportRecords.py -h
 ```
 to print the usage information.
+Note that the `python ` may be omitted depending on the user's Python configuration.

 The scripts are organized in three directories:
 * `misc` contains various scripts which can be used with any REDCap project.